cindyloo/cognitive-services-speech-sdk/samples/python/console/README.md

-# Python console app
+# Python console app for various implementations

-This sample demonstrates various forms of speech recognition, intent recognition, and translation using the Speech SDK for Python.
+The code here creates a two different 'bot' forms.
+While I initially started with Azure, I've integrated some Google calls as well.
+This repo will eventually move.
+For the interim, here is the initial bot Chomsky and host Skylar code.
 ## Prerequisites

 * Python 3.5 or later needs to be installed.
 Downloads are available [here](https://www.python.org/downloads/).